fmselab/roby/docs/index.md

   accuracy_threshold = 0.8
   ```

-* Compute the **robustess** of your model, using 20 points between the minimum and maximum value of the alteration, and get the results.
+* Compute the **robustness** of your model, using 20 points between the minimum and maximum value of the alteration, and get the results.
   ```python
   results = robustness_test(environment, alteration_type, 20,
                                 accuracy_threshold)